Jaime Fowler

 Qualitative & Quantitative Data

-As a deeply curious and detail-oriented UXer, I always like to begin my process by collecting as much information as I can.
+As a deeply curious and detail-oriented UXer, I always want to collecting as much information as I can.
 Whenever feasible, I go straight to the source with user interviews or surveys.
 When time or resources are limited, I draw on my expertise in analyzing quantitative data, leveraging historical business insights, and conducting internal interviews to inform my decisions.

 Qualitative skills: